10 Animals With Snake Venom Resistance

 Source: iNaturalist user Tina Ellegaard Poulsen – CC BY 4.0

-The common hedgehog across Britain, France and more, with 6000 spines on its back, capable of shrinking down into a compact ball.
-Hedgehogs have evolved against a specific snake – the adder (vipera berus), which has an equally massive range.
-Adder venom is loaded with powerful haemorrhagins, causing blood to pour from small wounds, but when these gain access to the hedgehog’s bloodstream, they find themselves deactivated and unable to unleash their usual mayhem.
+The hedgehog specifically evolved to cope with one snake – the adder (Vipera berus), which is found across most of Europe.
+Adder venom is loaded with powerful haemorrhagins, causing blood to pour from small wounds, but when these gain access to the hedgehog’s body, they find themselves deactivated and unable to unleash their usual mayhem.

 7 Blue-tongued lizard